+Benefit Description You pay

+Preventive care medications (cont.)
+High Option Standard Option

+Not covered: All Charges All Charges

+Drugs and supplies for cosmetic purposes

+Drugs to enhance athletic performance

-Benefit Description You pay Preventive care medications (cont.)
-High Option Standard Option Drugs obtained at a non-Plan pharmacy; except for out- of-area emergencies All charges All charges • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription medicines Medical supplies such as dressings and antiseptics Compounded medications unless medically necessary Replacement of lost/stolen medications Devices under the prescription benefit • Drugs available without a prescription or for which there is a nonprescription equivalent available.
-Women's contraceptive drugs for men Note: Formulary over-the-counter and prescription drugs to treat tobacco dependence are covered under the Tobacco cessation benefit.
+Drugs obtained at a non-Plan pharmacy; except for out- of-area emergencies

+• Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them

+Nonprescription medications

+Medical supplies such as dressings and antiseptics

+Compounded medications unless medically necessary

+Replacement of lost/stolen medications

+Devices under the prescription benefit

+• Drugs available without a prescription or for which there is a nonprescription equivalent available.

+Women's contraceptive drugs for men

+Note: Formulary over-the-counter and prescription drugs to treat tobacco dependence are covered under the Tobacco cessation/E-Cigarettes benefit.
 (See page 36.)

-Section 5(g) Dental benefits
+Section 5(g).
+Dental Benefits